linode/apl-core/README.md

 ## About Otomi

-Otomi is a Kubernetes Application Configuration Platform:
+Otomi is a Kubernetes Applications and add-ons Configuration Platform:

 - Install all your favorite Kubernetes apps and add-ons in one run
 - All apps and add-ons are pre-configured based on sane defaults